 It is the responsibility of the Bank's Management Board to effectively manage compliance risk, develop a compliance policy, implementation and ensure that it is followed, and take corrective or disciplinary action in the event of any irregularities in applying the Bank's compliance policy.

-Compliance, the Group's unit, which supports the Bank's Management Board, Supervisory Board and business units, is responsible for the identification, assessment, monitoring, testing, reporting and consulting, and ensuring compliance with laws, internal regulations of the Bank, and its conduct and good practice standards.
+Compliance, the Group's unit, supports the Bank's Management Board, Supervisory Board and business units.
+Compliance monitoring (Compliance) is comprehensive (systematic) ensuring compliance and the role of the